 Dr. Davis has co-authored scientific and legal journal manuscripts and presented at several scientific meetings.
 She is a recipient of Apex Society’s Power 30 Under 30™ Award, was recognized as a Superwoman of the Future by Atlanta Tribune Magazine, and has been profiled by Rolling Out Atlanta Magazine.
 During law school, Dr. Davis received the GSU College of Law Intellectual Property Scholarship and served as a graduate research assistant for the GSU Intellectual Property Advisory Board.

-Dr. Davis was recognized in 2018, 2019 and 2021 as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
-She was recognized in 2022 as one of the "Best Lawyers: Ones to Watch" for Patent Law by The Best Lawyers in America®.
+Dr. Davis was recognized in 2018, 2019, 2021 and 2023 as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+She was recognized in 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Patent Law by The Best Lawyers in America®.
+Dr. Davis was recognized as a top patent practitioner in 2023 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+In 2023, she was honored as one of Lawyer of Color’s “Wonderful Women” in its inaugural list, which recognizes dynamic women attorneys working in law firms, companies, and government agencies across the U.S. who show promise in their careers and demonstrate a strong commitment to advancing diversity in the legal profession.
+Dr. Davis was named a "40 Under 40" recipient in 2022 by Georgia Trend magazine.
+She was recognized as one of The Atlanta Business Chronicle's "40 Under 40" in its 2022 class.
 Dr. Davis is a recipient of the National Bar Association’s “40 Under 40 Nation’s Best Advocates” Award in 2021 and was named a 2021 Georgia Legal Award honoree as an attorney “On the Rise” by The Daily Report.
-She was also named a “40 Under 40 Leader” by Emory University Alumni Association in 2020.
-Dr. Davis serves as the co-chair of KT Voice, Kilpatrick's resource group focused on promoting the interests of Black attorneys.
+She was named to Georgia State University's "40 Under 40 Class" in 2023.
+Dr. Davis was also named a “40 Under 40 Leader” by Emory University Alumni Association in 2020.
+She serves as the co-chair of KT Voice, Kilpatrick's resource group focused on promoting the interests of Black attorneys.

 Insights View All